jlapeyre/PrimeSieve.jl/README.md

 ### Data types

 The tables are encoded in Int128.
 The native type of the sieve (libprimesieve) is Uint64.
-The input/output type of the fastest primepi algorithm in libprimecount, the Deleglise-Rivat algorithm is Int128.
+The input/output type of the fastest primepi algorithm in libprimecount, the Deleglise Rivat algorithm is Int128.
 There is a risk of overflow when constructing and giving arguments to functions in this package.
 The easiest way to avoid this is to put arguments in quotes: eg ```countprimes("10^19",